epan/greenhouse-slack/README.md

 1. Make sure you have Developer Permissions so you can see and make webhooks in Greenhouse
 2. Make sure you have permissions to create and modify Slack integrations
 3. Set up a webhook in Greenhouse for both New Application Submitted and Application Status Change
-4. Set up a hosting thing like Heroku
+4. Set up a hosting thing like Heroku:
+  - You'll need to set `GREENHOUSE_EVENT_SLACK_WEBHOOK_URL` as the webhook you created in slack
+  - You'll need to set `GREENHOUSE_JOB_IDS` as a comma separated version of your job IDs e.g. `116,1913`
+  - You'll need to set `SLACK_CHANNEL_NAME` as the channel you set up the webhook for e.g: `#design-candidates`
 5. Configure the Slack integration to receive it
 6. Have fun wondering why the steps above are so vague